 A simple walk through Karijini National Park will make you realise the power of water – one of the most erosive elements on the planet.
 Whilst asphalt is a reliable surface built to withstand Australian winters, excessive water can lead to differing forms of asphalt damage.
 This can occur if the surface is uneven or subsided, where pools of water may build up.
 Ensuring a sloping/even surface is key in preventing the potential risk of water damaging your asphalt driveway or carpark.

 Potholes are also a common occurrence from water damage or the surface reaching the end of its lifespan.
 When moisture or groundwater enters through cracks or is formed underneath paved surfaces, it can penetrate through the surface to form potholes which can create a major hazard.
 This occurs when the water is forced up (hydraulicing) by traffic, leading to waterlogging of the underlying base material, subsequent movement and failure in the surface at that location.

 As mentioned earlier, vegetation can lead to damage of any pavement type from wandering roots and weeds underneath the surface.
 Whilst this risk is always apparent, there are ways to limit the risk of significant damage by ensuring you don’t plant trees or shrubs within close vicinity of your driveway, concrete, paved or asphalt surface.
 Trees, in particular, have the ability to stretch out their roots across a sizeable area, which can result in cracks from thick roots which are difficult to manage.

-Trevor from NK advises that you consider this when planning your landscaping: “We have seen many cases of tree roots leading to damage, so it’s best to steer clear of planting sizeable plants, shrubs or trees anywhere near driveways.
+Trevor from NK advises that you consider this when planning your landscaping: “We have seen many cases of tree roots leading to damage, so it’s best to steer clear of invasive roots when planting sizeable plants, shrubs or trees anywhere near driveways.
 You’d be surprised at how far tree roots can travel.”

 Fuel and Oil